openzula/base-web-nginx/README.md

 -- ...
 ```

-Your own Dockerfile could be a simple one line, or it could contain various additional instructions.
-At the very least
+The `./build/aws/web.dockerfile` should as a minimum contain the following instructions, however it could of course
-please use the following:
+contain any further instructions that you require:

 ```dockerfile
 FROM openzula/base-web-nginx:latest